 Organizational Backpack Features

-While backpacks can become busy with organizational features, a few basics should be expected.
+While backpacks can become busy with organizational features, you should expect a few basic features.

-Furthermore, a hydration pocket and hang-tab should be present if you plan to make use of a reservoir to carry water.
-Water bottles can be packed inside the main compartment of a pack, but you may find side (or “wand”) pockets an attractive option for quick access to insulated bottles and possibly a stove.
+Furthermore, a hydration pocket and hang-tab should be present if you plan to use a reservoir to carry water.
+You can pack water bottles inside the main compartment of a pack, but you may find side (or “wand”) pockets an attractive option for quick access to insulated bottles and possibly a stove.

 Overall, when choosing a backpack for winter hiking, snowshoeing, or other backcountry adventures, it’s essential to consider the features.
 After finding the right fit, you’ll want to consider the size of the pack, depending on the length of your journey.
-Also, consider the attachment points for storing your winter gear as well as the organizational features to make your equipment easily accessible.
+Also, consider the attachment points for storing your winter gear and the organizational features to make your equipment easily accessible.

 What recommendations do you have for choosing a pack?
 What are your favorite backpacks for snowshoeing and winter backcountry adventures?